matteng1/SignalLLM-deprecated/README.md

 sudo apt-get install python3-aiohttp python3-websockets python3-aiofiles
 ```
 * ***Download [main.py](main.py) and [config.json](config.json) from this repository.***<br><br>
-* Configure your settings in config.conf:
+* Configure your settings in config.conf (see below for more information):
 ```javascript
 {
     "signal_service": "127.0.0.1:9922",          // signal-cli-rest-api